pakal/rsfile/doc/native_io_concepts.rst

   unless mandatory locking has been activated on this particular filesystem and file node (but you had better `avoid mandatory locking <http://www.mjmwired.net/kernel/Documentation/filesystems/mandatory-locking.txt>`_).

-- Inside a process, it makes no difference whether a file/range has been locked via one fiel descriptor or another: fcntl locks concerns the disk file, and belong to the whole process.
+- Inside a process, it makes no difference whether a file/range has been locked via one file descriptor or another: fcntl locks concerns the disk file, and belong to the whole process.

 - bytes range locking is very flexible: